charleskessler/Dotify/README.md

 }
 ```

-Wire up our query into the MSDI IServiceCollection:
+Wire up our query into the MSDI `IServiceCollection`:
 ```csharp
 services.AddSingleton<IGetArtistsQuery, GetArtistsQuery>();
 ```

 Finally, let's create the API endpoint.
-We use Carter to simplify and enhance ASP.NET Core Minimal Web API -- it provides some handy functionality and extension methods for us to use.
+We use Carter to simplify and enhance ASP.NET Core Minimal API -- it provides some handy functionality and extension methods for us to use.

 ```csharp